Get over your FOMO and forget keeping up with the Joneses. Socializing while paying off debt means setting boundaries and a budget.

 - Find out if local museums have free admission days.

 - Ask about the resources at your local library.
 Sometimes libraries have not only books and movies to check out for free, but they might have free classes and activities for both adults and kids.
 Some may even have free passes to local attractions, like the zoo or aquarium, that can be checked out.

 - Find your local senior center for free or cheap activities and classes.

 - Check the Facebook “events” section to see if local establishments are hosting events with free or low-cost admission.

 - Research on Groupon for great deals on local activities and establishments.

 - Find a volunteer opportunity for a cause that your friends and/or family would care about.
 Invite them to spend some time volunteering with you.

 - Public swimming pools often have low admission rates, and memberships are even cheaper; look into the cost of getting a membership for you and your family.

 Socializing while paying down debt requires a shift in thinking, but it’s not impossible.
 It might even be rewarding to put some effort into more mindful spending habits around socializing.

 Budgeting is partially an evaluation of what you truly value, and that’s especially true when it comes to deciding on how to spend money in your free time.
-To learn more about budgeting, check out these other posts and articles from OppLoans:

 The information contained herein is provided for free and is to be used for educational and informational purposes only.
 We are not a credit repair organization as defined under federal or state law and we do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit.
 Articles provided in connection with this blog are general in nature, provided for informational purposes only and are not a substitute for individualized professional advice.
 We make no representation that we will improve or attempt to improve your credit record, history, or rating through the use of the resources provided through the OppLoans blog.